Portland Housing Center logo

 Portland Housing Center has operated since 2003 as a mission-driven organization dedicated to expanding homeownership access in the Portland-Multnomah County region.
 The organization has brokered or funded over $1 billion in mortgages and served over 10,000 homeowners, positioning itself as an established player in first-time homebuyer support.
 The center combines traditional mortgage lending with comprehensive financial counseling and down payment assistance programs, reflecting a holistic approach to homeownership readiness.

 The primary limitation is geographic scope: services appear limited to the Portland-Multnomah County area, making this inaccessible for buyers outside Oregon.
-While the website emphasizes affordability and competitive rates, specific loan terms, APRs, and eligibility requirements are not detailed online, requiring direct contact.
+While the website emphasizes affordability and rate claims to verify, specific loan terms, APRs, and eligibility requirements are not detailed online, requiring direct contact.
 The virtual-first operational model may also present barriers for clients preferring in-person interactions, though a physical office exists at 3233 NE Sandy Blvd.

 Services & Features